 Results

 Eighteen participants were recruited, 13 of whom were directly employed by the CCG as a governing body member or in other roles (see Table 1).
+Not all who contribute to or influence decision-making are governing board members, for example those on CCG policy development committees or those called to provide the board with expertise at meetings.

 INSERT TABLE 1 HERE